quotient-im/Quaternion/README.md

 Settings not exposed in UI:

-- `condense_chat` - set this to 1 to make the timeline rendered tighter,
-  eliminating vertical gaps between messages as much as possible.
 - `show_author_avatars` - set this to 1 (or true) to show author avatars in the timeline (default if the timeline layout is set to default); setting this to 0 (or false) will suppress avatars (default for the XChat timeline layout).